 - 3 cups all-purpose flour , plus a little more for shaping

 - 1 teaspoon salt

 In a large bowl combine the flour, salt, yeast, and water.
-The water should not be cold, but room temperature.
 Stir this bread dough until it is well mixed.
-It will look “shaggy", it will not come to a uniform texture.
-Cover with plastic wrap and allow to for rise 12 to 14 hours in a room that is at least 70 degrees.
+It will look “shaggy” and will not have a uniform texture.
+Cover with plastic wrap and allow to rise for 12 to 14 hours in a room that is at least 70 degrees F.

-Preheat oven to 450 degrees.
-Place a heavy covered pot such as a Dutch oven in the oven, and allow to heat for 30 minutes.
-Remove lid from pot, and carefully slide your hand under the towel, and place dough into pot, by flipping over into the pot.
+Carefully slide your hand under the towel underneath the dough, and flip the dough over into the pot.
 The seam side should now be facing up.
-Place the lid on the pot, and place into the oven for 30 minutes.
-Remove lid, and bake an additional 15 to 30 minutes or until bread is beautifully brown.
-Cool bread on a cooling rack.Print Recipe
+Place the lid back on the pot, and place into the oven.
+Bake for 30 minutes.
+Remove the pot lid and bake an additional 15 to 30 minutes, until the bread is beautifully brown.
+Cool the bread on a cooling rack before slicing.